 - Wear a hat in sunny weather and try to protect your face from harsh cold and winds.

-- If stress triggers rosacea, look at remedies and techniques to help including meditation (see Stress on page 00).
+- If stress triggers rosacea, look at remedies and techniques to help including meditation (see Stress).

 - Rosacea sufferers often tend to be shy.
 If this describes you, and it affects your self-confidence, would you consider some counselling?